 Historically, a broad variety of agreements have been developed and executed for research and/or technology development with little central coordination, leading to frequent faculty frustration, challenges tracking and understanding agreements, and diminished impact.

-Given that data are assets owned by the institutions (WashU and BJC), not by individual investigators, and that the use or disclosure of data are governed by applicable laws and institutional policies, it is important to centralize oversight and create a systematic, equitable and transparent approach to managing external data sharing partnerships with life science companies, professional services organizations and clinical research organizations.
+Given that data are assets owned by the institutions (WashU and BJC), not by individual investigators, and that the use or disclosure of data are governed by applicable laws and institutional policies, it was imperative to centralize oversight and create a systematic, equitable and transparent approach to managing external data sharing partnerships with life science companies, professional services organizations and clinical research organizations.

 Goals of the policy are to: